-After being diagnosed with motor neurone disease two years ago, Dr Peter Scott-Morgan opted to rail against his condition using his scientific prowess; challenging the very notion of what it means to be human.
+After being diagnosed with motor neuron disease two years ago, Dr Peter Scott-Morgan opted to rail against his condition using his scientific prowess; challenging the very notion of what it means to be human.

 Dr Scott-Morgan, 61, has fought courageously against the limits of this devastating muscle wasting disease; gradually replacing his organic bodily functions with incredible instruments of technology.

 WONDERFUL DAY with some key members of #TheScottMorganFoundation: Intel (same team as worked with Stephen Hawking) and Fjord/Accenture (preparing User Interface); meeting up with other teams on 3rd at DXC Innovation Centre for final prep before my Laryngectomy IN 10 DAYS’ TIME!!! pic.twitter.com/E8ZLV3i9Bd

 — Dr Peter B Scott-Morgan (@DrScottMorgan) September 30, 2019